Bideford: Demography

 In 2011 government statistics recorded the population at 17,107, its highest ever.
-Between 2011 and 2026 Bideford's population is expected to rise by 9,689 people.
+Between 2011 and 2026 Bideford's population was expected to rise by 9,689 people.
 The birth rate in Bideford is 60.2 out of 1000 women, compared with the 52.8 per 1000 women which is the average for Devon.
 Life expectancy in Bideford is 80.7 years, that is 0.9 years less than the average for Devon.
 Bideford has the highest rate of youth offending in Devon at 21.5 in 1000 people, compared with 13.2 in a 1000 people as the Devon average.

-Unlike some areas of the UK, Bideford is not that ethnically diverse: in 2001 98.3% of the population were white in the parish, meaning just 246 people were black or from a minority ethnic group: the 2001 average for England was 9.1% of people from black or ethnic minorities.
-3.3% of school children are from black or ethnic minorities and 0.9% of school children do not have English as their first language; this is the lowest in Devon.
+Bideford is largely ethnically homogenous, with the 2001 census reporting that 98.3% of the population were white in the parish.
+3.3% of school children are from ethnic minorities and 0.9% of school children do not have English as their first language, the lowest in Devon.
 In 2001 31.6% of households were classed as "single person households".
 In 2004 Bideford was classed as one of the most deprived areas in the Torridge area.
 In November 2008 1.95% of the population claimed job-seekers allowance.
 Domestic violence rates are 2.6% higher than the Devon average, alcohol-related crime is 0.4% higher than the Devon average, and drugs-related crime is the same as the Devon average.